skalarproduktraum/phd-thesis/chapters/rendering.md

 3. vertex buffers[^vbonote] and vertex array objects[^vaonote] are created.
 4. custom shaders and material properties are initialised.
 5. UBOs for transformations and material properties are initialised.
-6. the renderer checks whether the `Node`'s definition includes any `@ShaderProperty` annotations, for which an additional UBO would be created. \TODO{Add reference to chapter}
+6. the renderer checks whether the `Node`'s definition includes any `@ShaderProperty` annotations, for which an additional UBO would be created (see [Uniform Buffer Serialisation and Updates] for details).
 7. The `Node` is marked as initialised and unlocked.

 [^vbonote]: Vertex Buffer Objects are the buffers on the GPU that actually contain the vertices of a Node's geometry.
 In scenery, they are stored in a strided format, meaning that vertices and normals are not stored as `V1V2V3N1N2N3...`, but rather as `V1N1V2N2V3N3`, for improved cache locality.